swri-robotics/ros_scxml/README.md

 ---
 ## Demo program
 ### Description
 The `demo_scxml_state_machine` ROS node shows how to use the State Machine library with ROS and process specific code.
-A key part of this code is in the section that adds custom functions that get invoked when specific states are entered or exited; inspect this section in order to understand how this is accomplished:
+A key part of this code is in the section that adds custom functions which get invoked when specific states are entered or exited; inspect this section in order to understand how this is accomplished:
 ```cpp
   // adding application methods to SM
   MockApplication process_app(nh);